 -

-Oats, artichokes, tomatoes
+Oats, artichokes, and tomatoes

 Conclusion